ory/hydra/README.md

 The communication between Hydra and the Identity Provider is called [*Consent Flow*](https://ory-am.gitbooks.io/hydra/content/oauth2/consent.html).
 2. If you are building a simple service for 50-100 registered users, OAuth2 and Hydra will be overkill.
 3. Hydra does not support the OAuth2 resource owner password credentials flow.
-4. Hydra has no user interface.
-You must manage OAuth2 Clients and other things using the RESTful endpoints.
-A user interface is scheduled to accompany the stable release.
+4. Hydra has no management frontend.
+You must manage OAuth2 Clients and other things using the RESTful endpoints or the command line interface.
+A management frontend is scheduled to accompany the stable release.

 ## Quickstart